halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

 * Allow the designer to select some color scheme for the quest nodes - maybe they could have a color based on the location in which they have to be completed.

-* Define a list of levels in the game, both for a ChangeLevel dialog node and for a picker for a location for quest nodes.
+* Define a list of levels in the game.
+With that we could create a ChangeLevel dialog node and a picker for selecting location in quest nodes.

 * Variables could have a generated UUID and could be referenced by it.
 This would allow the variable references on e.g. dialogs to to still work even after the original variable was renamed.